Showing posts with label Lifestyle. Show all posts

 We feel people's fear.
 This pandemic teaches us to be sensitive to different kinds of emotions.
 Anxiety, panic, boredom, anger, irritability, and depression are some of our common reactions.
 People may not say it, but we sense the negative vibe of people's lower emotions.

 But how can we escape this threat?
 How long shall we feel fear?
-How can we go back to living an everyday life?
+How can we go back to living our everyday lives?

 During these times, education experts say we live in 3 different crisis zones.